Dear Oxford Community,

 Do you know we have a nurse full-time on campus this year?
 We are so lucky to have Nurse Judy at Oxford this year.
 Most schools don’t have a nurse on site, and certainly not full-time, but because we have some students with specific medical needs, BUSD funds a nurse to be at our school.
 Nurse Judy is in the office, ready to help out when needed.
 She does everything from supporting students with seizures to pulling out splinters!

 YOU can have a direct impact on your child’s education

 Join the dynamic group of parents, teachers and staff on the School Governance Council, working to meet the learning needs of all students, improve school climate, and forge a strong school-home connection.
 The SGC writes Oxford’s annual School Site Plan and determines funding priorities.
 Nomination forms will be available in the school office and will be sent home next week.
 Please consider nominating yourself for the SGC election.
 It’s a two-year term, and one parent/guardian position is open on the council this year.
 We meet once a month in the Oxford Library, late afternoon or early evening.
 The deadline for nominations is Friday, September 15.
-Contact Principal Beth Rhine or SGC Chair Lauren Morrison, , if you have questions.
+Contact Principal Beth Rhine or SGC Chair Lauren Morrison, email@example.com, if you have questions.
 The first official meeting with the 2017–18 committee will be in early October.